Niçard Italians

-Niçard Italians (nizzardi italiani /it/) are Italians who have full or partial Nice heritage by birth or ethnicity.
+Niçard Italians (nizzardi italiani /it/; Italians de Niça) are Italians who have full or partial Nice heritage by birth or ethnicity.

 History

 Niçard Italians have roots in Nice and the County of Nice.
 They often speak the Ligurian language after Nice joined the Genoa league formed by the cities of Liguria at the end of the 7th century.
 In 729, with Genoese help, Nice expelled the Saracens from its territory.

 During the Middle Ages, as an Italian city, Nice participated in numerous Italian wars.
 As an ally of the Republic of Pisa, it was also an enemy of the Republic of Genoa.
 In 1388, Nice placed itself under the protection of the Comital family of Savoy, led by Amadeus VII, Count of Savoy, in an anti-Provençal function (creating the County of Nice).
 On 25 October 1561, following the Edict of Rivoli, Italian replaced Latin as the language for drafting official documents of the County of Nice.
 Niçard Italians, with their Niçard dialect, considered themselves completely Italian during the Renaissance, according to Nice scholars such as Enrico Sappia.

 The French penetration began in the early 18th century when numerous Occitan peasants moved to the mountainous hinterland of the county of Nice occupied by the French, and reached its apogee at the time of the French Revolution when Nice was annexed to France for the first time.
 Italians from Nice reacted with the guerrilla warfare of "Barbetismo".